-At Cardston Elementary we "learn and grow together."
+At Cardston Elementary School, we "learn and grow together."

 To provide learning experiences in an environment that will give each student opportunities to develop his or her potential.
 This environment will stimulate the desire for learning and will foster the development of self worth.

 Librarians- Teresa Jackson

 Counselors- Jerry First Charger, Mark Peterson, Chris Fox

 Food Services- Kim Schneider

 |Marnie Butler||Paulette Romeril||Amanda Shaw||Kaycee Romeril|

 |Ryan Alston||Debbie French||Jeff Johnson||Michelle Quinton|